jeff-maxwell/game-of-thrones-411/README.md

 # GameOfThrones411

-This project was forked from Patrick Hartley project `https://github.com/patch321/game-of-thrones-411`
+This project was forked from Patrick Hartley project (https://github.com/patch321/game-of-thrones-411) and was used for the Free Code Camp OKC Examples.
+Angular 5 - Components, Services and Data class I taught on Feb.
+18th, 2018.

+The class is available on Twitch Techlahoma channel (https://www.twitch.tv/videos/230418832)

 ## Development server